aidenkoog/useful-react-native-utility/README.md

-# react-native-utility
+## react-native-utility
-This repository has many kinds of utility classes.
+- This repository has many kinds of utility classes.

+### Release Note
+- 2023/03/07: Initalize react-native typescript project.